Princess Anastasia of Montenegro: Second marriage

 On 29 April 1907, at the age of 39, Anastasia was married to Grand Duke Nicholas Nikolaevich of Russia (1856–1929).
 The marriage was childless.
-Both her husbands were descendants of Emperor Nicholas I of Russia (1796–1855): the first one was his grandson through a maternal line, and the second one was his grandson through a direct male line.
+Both her husbands were descendants of Emperor Nicholas I of Russia: the first one was his grandson through a maternal line, and the second one was his grandson through a direct male line.

 Both Anastasia and her second husband Nicholas were religious Eastern Orthodox Christians, with a tendency to and interest in Persian mysticism.
-Since the Montenegrins were a fiercely Slavic, anti-Turkish people from the Balkans, Anastasia reinforced the Pan Slav tendencies of Nicholas.
-Her sister, Princess Milica (Cetinje, Montenegro, 26 July 1866 – Alexandria, Egypt, 5 September 1951), was married to Grand Duke Peter Nicolaievich Romanov of Russia, brother of Grand Duke Nicholas Nicolaevich.
+Since the Montenegrins were a fiercely Slavic, anti-Turkish people from the Balkans, Anastasia reinforced the pan-Slav tendencies of Nicholas.
+Her sister, Princess Milica, was married to Grand Duke Peter Nikolaevich of Russia, brother of Grand Duke Nicholas Nikolaevich.
 The two Montenegrin princesses were thus also sisters-in-law, as their husbands were brothers.

-Anastasia and her sister were intrigued by the more mystical side of the Eastern Orthodox religion; they were early supporters of the French seer "Dr." Philippe Vachot and of the starets Rasputin, and introduced both in turn to the Empress Alexandra Feodorovna, the last Tsarina of Russia.
+Anastasia and her sister were intrigued by the more mystical side of the Eastern Orthodox religion; they were early supporters of the French seer "Dr." Philippe Vachot and of the starets Rasputin, and introduced both in turn to the Empress Alexandra Feodorovna, the last Empress of Russia.
 According to popular Russian belief, the influence of Rasputin was instrumental in the downfall of the Romanov family.

-Anastasia's husband, Grand Duke Nicholas Nikolaevich of Russia (1856–1929), was Commander in Chief of the Russian Army during the first year of World War I, carrying out campaigns on the Austro-German front and in the Caucasus.
-His Supreme Commandership was terminated by Tsar Nicholas on 21 August 1915.
+Anastasia's husband, Grand Duke Nicholas Nikolaevich of Russia (1856–1929), was the commander-in-chief of the Russian Army during the first year of World War I, carrying out campaigns on the Austro-German front and in the Caucasus.
+His Supreme Commandership was terminated by Emperor Nicholas II on 21 August 1915.

 Post-revolution

-In March 1917, the last Tsar was overthrown and the ruling Romanov family removed from power by the Bolsheviks.
+In March 1917, Nicholas II was overthrown and the Romanov dynasty came to an end.
 Anastasia and her husband lived from 1917 to 1919 first in the Caucasus, then in the Crimea.
 From Yalta in the Crimea, Anastasia and her husband escaped Russia in 1919 aboard a British battleship, HMS Marlborough.
 They settled briefly in Italy, living with her sister Elena, Queen of Italy and later in France, spending winters on the Côte d'Azur.